justnonamenoname/lifeticle/readme.md

 That qualia are fundamental and the reverse influence is connected with random quantum processes means that information for qualia requires a transition to the quantum level.
 The chain [signals - qualia] leads to two possibilities:
 1) Qualia cannot be detected, and then the signals appear as leading nowhere without effect
-2) Qualia can be detected as an quantum effect of reverse influence
+2) Qualia can be detected as a quantum effect of reverse influence

 A quantum phenomenon leads to qualia.
-Physicists may begin to hypothesize about which quantum phenomenon it could be and start creating a model of the qualia generator.
+Physicists may begin to hypothesize which quantum phenomenon it could be, and start creating a model of the qualia generator.

 **Fundamentality in the brain**